RobertBryson/Breakout/README.md

 Screen Shake - On lost life sets shake bool to true, this is checked in update along with other parameters such as intervals, and length, to shake the components of the scene - \*25 minutes

+Power up fix - Not entirely sure what was expected but have converted the case 5 to default, as rand()%5 can only be 0 - 4, this also protects against any issues with corruption - \*2 minutes